mtumilowicz/rust-rocket-workshop/README.txt

         * example: file not found
         * should implement the `std::error::Error` trait
             * can be derived: `#[derive(Error)]`
+            * guaranteed that such error has human-readable and debuggable representations
         * part of `Result`
             * equivalent of `Either`
             * equivalent of try/catch in other languages